And welcome back to the Rush Limbaugh Program here at the EIB Network.

 The guy who bombed the airplane is dead, but we will go after your family.

-And if we if your family's dead, we'll go after your cousins.
+And if your family's dead, we'll go after your cousins.

-If it make if you make it personal, the Russians did this in Lebanon when their uh when their diplomat was kidnapped, they said we're going after every single relative you have and murder every one of them till you cough back the uh kidnapped and by the way it worked.
+They said, we're going after every single relative you have and murder every one of them till you cough back the kidnapped.

 Something to that, William.